 How to Create a Living Trust in Minnesota

-Here’s how you can go about creating a living trust in the North Star State:
+Here are six steps to create a living trust in the North Star State:

-- Pick what kind of trust you want to create.
-If you’re single, a single living trust is usually the best idea.
+- Pick what kind of trust you want to create: If you’re single, a single living trust is usually the best idea.
 If you’re married, you should strongly consider a joint living trust, in which both you and your partner can place assets and property.

-- Figure out what type of property you plan on placing in your living trust.
-You can place almost all of what you own in your living trust, from land and houses to jewelry and even stocks and bonds.
+- Figure out what type of property you plan on placing in your living trust: You can place almost all of what you own in your living trust, from land and houses to jewelry and even stocks and bonds.
 Make sure you have the proper ownership documentation available certain assets.

-- Decide who will be the trustee of your living trust.
-Many people pick themselves as a trustee, but in this case, you’ll also need to name a successor to take over when you die.
+- Decide who will be the trustee of your living trust: Many people pick themselves as a trustee, but in this case, you’ll also need to name a successor to take over when you die.
 Regardless, your trustee should be someone you feel can properly distribute the contents of your living trust to the appropriate beneficiaries.

-- Create the living trust document.
-You can do this yourself through a computer program or with the help of a lawyer.
+- Create the living trust document: You can do this yourself through a computer program or with the help of a lawyer.

-- Place your assets and property into the living trust.
-The paperwork necessary to complete this final step can be tricky, so it’s recommended you work with a lawyer.
+- Place your assets and property into the living trust: The paperwork necessary to complete this final step can be tricky, so it’s recommended you work with a lawyer.

 What Is a Living Trust?